All Episodes

 So we just have to vote.

-It's and we've already proven that there are more Republicans and conservative people in Georgia than Democrats.
+And we've already proven that there are more Republicans and conservative people in Georgia than Democrats.

-We've already proven that uh that most Georgians don't want this radical agenda, but it's up to us to prove that again.
+We've already proven that most Georgians don't want this radical agenda.

-Um by the way, nobody will tell you in the mob, I guess.
+By the way, nobody will tell you in the mob, I guess.

-The Washington Examiner did all credit to them.
+The Washington Examiner did.

-The president, how many of you heard they actually fulfilled this promise to install 450 miles of border wall along the U.S. Mexico border by the end of 2020?
+The president, how many of you heard they actually fulfilled this promise to install 450 miles of border wall along the U.S.-Mexico border by the end of 2020?

-This is this is Border Protection Commissioner, U.S. Customs and Border Protection Commissioner Mark Morgan.
+Myself, Deputy Commissioner, this is Border Protection Commissioner, U.S. Customs and Border Protection Commissioner Mark Morgan, saying myself, my deputy commissioner, you know, we found out about it.

 We were briefed on December 31st that we had actually reached the goal we had accomplished and that we set out to accomplish.